Topend Sports

 The 2016 Athletes

-The refugee team comprised of 10 athletes from the Middle East and North Africa.
+The refugee team in 2016 comprised of 10 athletes from the Middle East and North Africa.
 They competed as the Refugee Olympic Team with the country code ROT.
 The team did not win any medals.
 If any of the athletes were win gold, the Olympic anthem was to be played as the winner took to the podium.

 Paralympics